Ji-Hwan Bae Player Props: Pirates vs. Rockies

-On Tuesday, Ji-Hwan Bae (.219 batting average in his past 10 games, with a double, a home run, two walks and six RBI) and the Pittsburgh Pirates play the Colorado Rockies, whose starting pitcher will be Jose Urena.
-First pitch is at 8:40 PM ET.
+On Wednesday, Ji-Hwan Bae (coming off going 1-for-3) and the Pittsburgh Pirates face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+First pitch is at 3:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Rockies.

 Ji-Hwan Bae Game Info & Props vs. the Rockies